solarisan/enmcli/README.md

 # enm_cli
-Allow to use Ericsson Network Management Command Line Interface via shell (for example, ssh terminal via putty).
+Allows to use Ericsson Network Management Command Line Interface via shell (for example, ssh terminal via putty).

-May open internal enm session (when using directly on ENM scripting VM) or external enm session (when using on any Linux system, need import enmscripting module from ENM)
+May open internal enm session (when runnig directly on ENM scripting VM) or external enm session (when running on any other system, need import enmscripting module from ENM)

 Easy way to start it: